If you and a friend have a shared secret passphrase—either because you agreed on it offline or because one

 by someone who knows the passphrase.
 They can decrypt it using this page, or openSSL

-(openssl enc -d -aes-256-cbc -a -in infile -out outfile -pass pass:"secret passphrase"
+(openssl enc -d -aes-256-cbc -a -in infile -out outfile -pass pass:"secret passphrase" ~with some older

 versions of openssl—e.g. the ubiquitous 0.9.8—infile might need a trailing linefeed for the -a option to work), or javax.crypto.Cipher,